 Evaluation of teaching envisages improvement of teaching methods applied at the program and at the University in general.
 Moreover, such measures play a very important role for decisions concerning the duration of tenure, promotion or reappointment of the teaching personnel.
 Criteria of assessment in this case include course management and planning, supporting and monitoring of student projects and researches as well as their practical activity, and finally, professional development and innovative teaching.
 There are different workshops, advanced training courses, and distance learning opportunities offered for teachers at the University.
-It is worthy to notice that all teaching and other staff involved in the program is expected to be committed not only to the improvement of their performance but also the promotion of the quality of the program as a whole.
+It is worthy to notice that the all teaching and other staff involved in the program is expected to be committed not only to improving their own performance but also the promotion of the quality of the program as a whole.

-As for the practical relevance of the study program "Clinical Nutrition", it is clear that professional occupation in this sphere requires of graduates good practical knowledge and skills.
-Compatibility of the program's learning outcomes with the requirements of labor market relies on assessment reports by professional supervisors in hospitals and rehabilitation departments.
-The program's relevance to professional practice is evaluated on the basis of surveys, interviews and reports gathered from teachers and students on whether the initial learning objectives were achieved and to what extent (see Annex E).
-A special form was designed to conduct graduate surveys.
-In its Answers to Open Questions, the University provides results of one of the recent graduate surveys carried out for the "Clinical Nutrition" program (see Question 6).
+Professional occupation in health administration requires of graduates practical knowledge and skills which can only be sufficiently acquired in reals life situations.
+Furthermore, compatibility of the program's learning outcomes with the requirements of labor market relies on assessment reports by professional supervisors in hospitals and rehabilitation departments.
+The program's relevance to professional practice is also evaluated on the basis of surveys, interviews and reports gathered from teachers and students on whether the initial learning objectives were achieved and to what extent (see Annex 9).

-Coherence and consistency of the study program "Clinical Nutrition" is calculated on the basis of regulated class contacts, independent study time given for the completion of the set assignments, and the preparation phase for the final exams.
+Coherence and consistency of the study program "Health Management" is calculated on the basis of regulated class contacts, independent study time given for the completion of the set assignments, and the preparation phase for the final exams.
 Although it is easy to predict and plan the scheduled workload, last two sections are claimed to be difficult to measure.
 Thus, it is decided to rely on students' self-evaluation and independent work skills.
-Based on the results of the questionnaire it is estimated how much time will be necessary for an average student for self-preparation (see Annex F).
+Based on the results of the questionnaire it is estimated how much time will be necessary for an average student for self-preparation.

-Among the main channels of information about the study program and its details were named the official website of the college, academic guide booklets distributed for students at the beginning of each semester (see Annex 12), and also student academic rules and regulations (see Annex A), which includes information on the attendance and the exam requirements.
+Among the main channels of information about the study program and its details were named the official website of the college, academic guide booklets distributed for students at the beginning of each semester, and also student academic rules and regulations (see Annex A), which includes information on the attendance and the exam requirements.
 Moreover, assessment process that is discussed with students at the beginning of each semester similarly serves to acquaint them with methods of evaluation applied at the program.

-Student guidance in terms of academic counselling is conducted with the help of booklets and through the information available on the College website, as was already mentioned.
+Student guidance in terms of academic counselling is conducted with the help of booklets and through the information available on the college website, as was already mentioned.
 According to the Application (A5.8), each member of the teaching personnel has regular office hours for student consultation.
 Furthermore, there are tutorials designed to offer practical application of learned skills.
-Finally, feedbacks on students' examination results as well as monitoring of their general progress also function as means of motivation and support (see Application, page 23).
+Finally, feedbacks on students' examination results as well as monitoring of their general progress also function as means of motivation and support.

 The University aims at improving the counselling process through electronic communication in the university website and through e-mails.
-Another project envisages creating personal portfolio for each student where he or she could gather data on university activities, academic achievements, and annual reports.
-Such a portfolio is expected to help a student determine his or her difficulties either in learning or social aspects of university life (Application, page 24).
+Organization of additional combined lectures at the end of each semester for each course is also seen as an effective way to summarize and repeat some the material depending on student evaluations and recommendations.
+Another project envisages creating personal portfolio or academic file for each student where he or she could gather data on university activities, academic achievements, and annual reports.
+Such a portfolio is expected to help a student determine his or her difficulties either in learning or social aspects of the university life (see Application 5.8).